AlexisJW/javascript-group-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Project - Leaderboard
+# 📖 Project - JavaScript Capstone Project
-**Leaderboard** list app is a JavaScript project that uses webpack and ES6 features, including modules.
-  Developed from wireframe and uses API using asynchronous and pending JavaScript.
+**JavaScript Capstone Project** is a project about building your own web application based on an external API..

 ## 🛠 Built With <a name="built-with"></a>

-### By Microverse Student, Alexis <a name="tech-stack"></a>
+### By Microverse Student, Alexis And Newton <a name="tech-stack"></a>

 <details>
   <summary> Client </summary>